OpenAPITools/openapi-diff/README.md

 ### Extensions

-This project uses Java Service Provider Inteface (SPI) so additional extensions can be added.
+This project uses Java Service Provider Interface (SPI) so additional extensions can be added.

 To build your own extension, you simply need to create a `src/main/resources/META-INF/services/org.openapitools.openapidiff.core.compare.ExtensionDiff` file with the full classname of your implementation.
 Your class must also implement the `org.openapitools.openapidiff.core.compare.ExtensionDiff` interface.